A program of the Lawrence Hall of Science that seeks to increase ocean literacy through informal and formal education initiatives

-Development Process and MARE’s role
+Development Process and MARE’s Role

 MARE has contributed significantly to the community effort to develop the Ocean Literacy Framework.
 MARE staff led some of the early movements with the National COSEE Network and National Marine Educators Association that ignited the national campaign for Ocean Literacy.
 MARE took on a more prominent role in the Campaign as its staff coordinated the community effort to create the Ocean Literacy Scope and Sequence.